|

 northern Aegean coast to Kavala, which occupies the site of ancient

-Neapolis, and Philippi (Acts 16:12-40, Phil.), that today lies as a
+Neapolis, and Philippi (Acts 16:12-40, Phil.), that today lies as a major

-meet with the women named Lydia form Thyatira (Rev.2: 18-29 and Acts.16: 14
+the women named Lydia form Thyatira (Rev.2: 18-29 and Acts.16: 14 -15) who

-Acropolis, the Market Place, Theatre and Forum drive back to Thessaloniki.
+Market Place, Theatre and Forum drive back to Thessaloniki.

 - 4th day: In the morning have a tour of Thessaloniki (St. George